brantmerrell/jbm.eco/md/ascii-chess.md

 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1
 ```

 Left as-is, the **Submit FEN** button can serve as a *reset* for the Ascii board.
 FEN strings corresponding to tactical puzzles can also be used.
-The chess.com daily puzzle for December 2, 2023 is `8/8/5K1k/2P4R/3r2B1/pp6/8/8 b - - 0 3` (see [link](https://www.chess.com/daily-chess-puzzle/2023-12-02 )).